msteinder/kagenti/docs/cn-demos.md

 GITHUB_TOKEN=<Your GitHub Token, as explained above>
 OPENAI_API_KEY=<This is required only for A2A agents, if only using the ACP agents can just put a placeholder>
 AGENT_NAMESPACES=<comma separated list of Kubernetes namespaces to set up in Kind for agents deployment e.g., `team1,team2`>
+# Note: Temporarily use AGENT_NAMESPACES=kagenti while we fix a bug.
 ```

 Run the installer.